arianpasquali/python_labs/README.md

 ## Test

-In order to run the test suite and follow results, enable standard output.
+In order to run the test suite use pytest.

-	> pytest -s
+	> pytest

 	test session starts ===
 	collected 21 items